radial-color-picker/react-color-picker/README.md

 [Back To Top](#quick-links)

 ## Options
 `ColorPicker` is a controlled component.
-It's current state is defined and by the props you pass to it.
+It's current state is defined and updated by the props you pass to it.

 ### Props